-Online Position Management (OPM) has been created to replace the paper process used to request new positions, make changes, or close positions.
-Position open/close requests submitted on-line during the preliminary budget development are not final until the actual changes are made in OneSource.
+Online Position Management (OPM) is used to request new positions, make changes, or close positions.
+Position open/close requests submitted online during the preliminary budget development are not final until the actual changes are made in OneSource.

 9. Can an employee's contract length be changed?